KiwiSaver started on 1 July 2007. At the time, the government suggested that the aim of the new KiwiSaver Act 2006 was:

 KiwiSaver and the Accumulation of Net Wealth, David Law and Grant Scobie, New Zealand Treasury (2014) accessible here.

 See Household Incomes in New Zealand - Trends in Indicators of Inequality and Hardship 1982 to 2004 (2007), Bryan Perry, Ministry of Social Development (accessible here).
 By 2008, however, the income-based measure had worsened from 7% in 2004 to 14% (see Household Incomes in New Zealand - trends in indicators of inequality and hardship 1982 to 2008 (2009), Bryan Perry, Ministry of Social Development (accessible here).
-By 2012, the position had improved again: to 6% of all over age 65 in “low income households” – see Household Incomes in New Zealand - trends in indicators of inequality and hardship 1982 to 2012 (2013) Bryan Perry, Ministry of Social Development (accessible here).
+By 2012, the position had improved again: to 6% of all over age 65 in “low income households” – see Household Incomes in New Zealand - trends in indicators of inequality and hardship 1982 to 2012 (2013) Bryan Perry, Ministry of Social Development (accessible here; the most recent numbers from 2017 are here).
 That volatility illustrates the close relationship between the 60% of income ‘poverty’ measure and the annual amount of New Zealand Superannuation; also that many old people have little private income.
+The income-based comparisons are also affected by the difference between the national average wage (used in the calculation of NZS) and household incomes (used in income-based poverty measures).
+Household incomes have grown at a faster rate than the average wage so superannuitant households with little ‘other income’ (including wages) will seem to have fallen behind, relatively speaking.
 We should expect less volatility in deprivation-based measures of poverty.

 Growing Unequal?
 Income Distribution and Poverty in OECD Countries, OECD (2008).
 New Zealand was one of the three countries that show an overall incidence of poverty in the “mid 2000s” amongst all people “of retirement age” of about 2% (rounded up from 1.53% in New Zealand’s case).
 The other two countries were the Czech Republic and the Netherlands.
 The report itself is not accessible online but was looked at in the RPRC’s PensionBriefing, 2009-1, International comparison of poverty amongst the elderly – accessible here.